AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 -c >3 !?X l Q
 ```

-In our original wordlist, we have three "pure alphanumeric words."
+In this wordlist, we have three "pure alphanumeric words."
 These are:

 * `randomGuess`
 * `alsoWrong`